-- 1.30 A CDR data management plan is a document that identifies specific, measurable goals and targets, and sets out how an entity will meet its ongoing compliance obligations under Privacy Safeguard 1.
+- 1.29 A useful tool that can help CDR entities to plan and document the steps they will take to implement practices, procedures and systems under Privacy Safeguard 1 is a CDR data management plan. - 1.30 A CDR data management plan is a document that identifies specific, measurable goals and targets, and sets out how an entity will meet its ongoing compliance obligations under Privacy Safeguard 1.
 As part of this, the CDR data management plan could set out the tasks an entity will undertake to ensure compliance with Privacy Safeguard 1. - 1.31 The CDR data management plan should also set out the processes that will be used to measure and document the CDR entity's performance against their CDR data management plan. - 1.32 Where entities have an existing privacy management plan, they may wish to update it with CDR activities so that it is integrated into the entity's privacy management processes.
 Alternatively, they may choose to have a separate CDR data management plan.